NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 ## Local deployment

 By default, icons are deployed at [iconfont.cn](http://iconfont.cn), publicly available repository of a huge set of icons.
-In case you need to use a locally deployed version of the icon font, you can refer to [this example](https://github.com/ant-design/antd-init/tree/master/examples/local-iconfont)。
+In case you need to use a locally deployed version of the icon font, you can refer to [customize theme](/docs/customize-theme/en)。

 ## List of icons